GabsPuNs/Project-Zenith-PCK-Editor/README.md

 <h1 align="center">Project Zenith | PCK Studio</h1>
-A modification of the original PCK Studio to include the new compression format for Project Zenith.<br>
+A fork of the original PCK Studio repo (LCERD/PCK-Studio) to include the new compression format for Project Zenith.<br>

+# This is only for testing!.
+* All credit goes to the original PCK Studio team.